ksoffcial/Task-002/README.md

 # Task-002
-This is a second task
+This is a second task. second task is completed by  using basic HTML & CSS.